git-lfs/git-lfs/docs/README.md

 ```
 $ git add my.zip

-# confirm the zip was added to the "upload" queue
+# confirm the zip was added to git media
-$ git media queues
+$ git media ls-files
-upload
 my.zip
 ```

-When you can see files being added to the upload queue, you can commit like normal.
+When you can see files being added to git media, you can commit like normal.
 After committing, `git show` will show the file's meta data:

     $ git show